Mr-Tech-13/Evga-Scraper/README.md

-# Zotac-Queue-Alert
+EVGA-Restock-Alert
-Tracks zotacstore and will alert you when there is a queue
+Scans evga product pages for restocks

 **Description**

-This uses code from streetmerchant (https://github.com/jef/streetmerchant), and I modified it so that it will track zotac queues.
+This uses code from streetmerchant (https://github.com/jef/streetmerchant), and I modified it so that it will track EVGA.

 **Instructions**

 1. Download Node.js
-2. Clone this project git clone https://github.com/Mr-Tech-13/Zotac-Queue-Alert.git 2a.
+2. Clone this project git clone https://github.com/Mr-Tech-13/Evga-Scraper.git 2a.
 To checkout a particular reference, use git checkout <ref name> after cloning.
 4. Navigate to this project by entering cd streetmerchant.
-5. Run npm install node@16.6.1 --save exact.
+5. Run npm install
 6. Make a copy of dotenv-example and name it dotenv.
 7. Edit the dotenv file to your liking using a text editor (like vscode).
 8.Run npm run start to start.